 Subchronic manganese treatment (20 mg/kg, i.p. daily for 2 weeks) elevated the steady state levels and the turnover rates of dopamine (DA) in the corpus striatum.
 The endogenous content of serotonin (5-HT) increased in the cerebellum, whereas 5-hydroxyindoleacetic acid (5-HIAA) increased in the midbrain.
 After 4 weeks of exposure, manganese treatment had more selective effects on the major metabolites, 5-HIAA and 3,4-dihydroxyphenylacetic acid (DOPAC), than their parent compounds.
 A dose of 10 mg/kg MnCl2 reduced 5-HIAA levels in the cerebral cortex and medulla oblongata, whereas 1 mg/kg MnCl2 induced an opposite effect in the cerebral cortex.
 Increases in endogenous contents of DOPAC were also observed in both medulla oblongata and cerebellum.
 Levels as well as the specific receptor bindings of DA, norepinephrine (NE), and 5-HT were unaltered by MnCl2 treatment (1-10 mg/kg) after 4 weeks of exposure.
 Contrary to the in vivo results, an optimum concentration of manganese enhanced the specific bindings of dopamine-2, serotonin-2 and alpha-2 in the in vitro study.

 Srisuchart, Benjamart, "Manganese Toxicity in Mice: Evaluation of Neruochemical and Immunologial Alteration" (1986).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 8428.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .